 Major stock market indices continue to reach all-time highs on what now seems to be a regular basis.
 There has been much debate and speculation about what this means, and where the markets will go from here.
 While many pundits are calling for a pullback, we at Meeder believe this secular bull market still has “Room to Run.”
-There are several factors that could continue to propel this market upward.
+There are several factors that could propel this market upward.

-The President has vowed to make it his mission to bring jobs and business back to the United States.
+The President-elect has vowed to make it his mission to bring jobs and business back to the United States.
 He has said that he will accomplish this by potentially exercising tariffs to discourage companies that try to take their products outside the U.S.

-The President has stated that he wants to cut the corporate tax rate to 15%.
+The President-elect has stated that he wants to cut the corporate tax rate to 15%.
 Republican congressional leaders, including House Speaker Paul Ryan, have called for a rate reduction to 20%.
 Regardless, either of the proposed reductions could create a substantial boost for markets.
 Investors would see improved financial strength that should result in equity valuations of these companies rising, due to their respective savings from taxation.
 In the exhibit below, Ned Davis Research has illustrated different scenarios and the impact that reduced corporate tax rate could have on earnings growth moving forward.

 The new administration is also exploring the possibility of a repatriation tax holiday, where U.S. companies could take earnings that they have accrued outside the country, and bring those back into the U.S. economy at a more favorable tax rate.
-Ned Davis Research estimates that there is $2 trillion in earnings that could be repatriated domestically.
+Ned Davis Research estimates that there is $2 trillion in earnings that could be brought back domestically.
 Historically, companies that take advantage of this opportunity often use the funds for multiple purposes, including capital expenditures, or share buy backs, which would be an additional source of earnings growth.

 To learn more about other catalysts that we believe could give this current secular bull market “Room to Run,” please contact your Meeder representative today.